fletchgraham/fletchgraham/README.md

 - ⚡ Fun fact: ...
 -->

-You've reached the Github profile of Fletcher Graham 👨🏻‍💻, an artist, developer, and educator with over ten years of work experience in various ✨Computer Graphics✨ fields.
+You've reached the Github profile of Fletcher Graham 👨🏻‍💻, an artist and developer with over ten years of work experience in various ✨Computer Graphics✨ fields.

-- 🌱 I’m currently working on [Nodevember](https://nodevember.io/) projects.
-- 💬 Ask me about private Blender tutoring!
 - 📫 How to reach me: [twitter](https://twitter.com/fletchgraham)
 - 😄 Pronouns: he series